In 2008, I graduated with my Bachelors in Journalism and Media Studies from the University of Nevada, Las Vegas.

 So, I took a chance: Education.

-After guest lecturing, a few courses at Coastal Caroline University, to get “a feel for teaching” I realized that teaching was a calling.
+After guest lecturing, a few courses at Coastal Carolina University, I realized that teaching was a calling.
 And I answered.

 I will amplify the voices of my community and focus on a series of revolving questions about the things we throw away, the things we buy, the things we read, and the things we observe.